GameAutomators/eBook-Source/Examples/02-find-the-difference.md

 system('adb shell screencap -p /sdcard/screen.png');
 ```

-The following command pulls it from the SD card of the android device into the working system following the path specified
+The following command pulls it from the SD card of the android device into the working system following the path specified.

 ```MATLAB
 system('adb pull /sdcard/screen.png');